If you know that you’re boredom eating recurrently but can’t quite figure out how to stop, then this is for you.

 When you aren’t fully satiated and satisfied after your meals, you’re much more likely to reach for food as a result of boredom throughout the day.
 In order to feel both satiated and satisfied after eating, it’s really important to remain present.

 What does it mean to remain present while eating?
-It means eating without distraction, without scrolling on social media or watching a tv show.
+It means eating without distraction, scrolling on social media, or watching a tv show.
 Waiting to eat once you’ve stopped your car rather than trying to multitask on your way to or from work.
 The more present you can be, the less likely you are to eat when you’re bored.

 Replace The Boredom Eating Habit